behan101/OT-asset-inventory/Traffic-Capture-Instructions.md

 - Go to Shared Folders
 - Add a folder

-Configure the Shared Folder by giving the proper Folder Path on your host machine (C:\OT-PCAPs for example).
+Configure the Shared Folder by giving the proper Folder Path on your host machine (C:\OT-PCAPS for example).
 Under Folder Name, write `OT-PCAPS`.
 Check Auto-mount and Make Permanent.

 ---